serbrious/neuro-game-sdk/API/SPECIFICATION.md

 #### Parameters
 - `name`: The name of the action, which is its _unique identifier_.
 This should be a lowercase string, with words separated by underscores or dashes (e.g. `"join_friend_lobby"`, `"use_item"`).
 - `description`: A plaintext description of what this action does. **This information will be directly received by Neuro.**
-- `schema`: A **valid** JSON schema object that describes how the response data should look like.
+- `schema`: A **valid** simple JSON schema object that describes how the response data should look like.
 If your action does not have any parameters, you can omit this field or set it to `{}`.

 ## Outgoing Messages (C2S, Game to Neuro)